 Executive Team Members

-The Association has a management team which comprises the Interim Chief Executive, Director of Finance and Customer Services.
+The Association has a management team which comprises of the Chief Executive, the Director of Finance and the Director of Operations.
 The management operations of the Association are delegated to this highly committed and professional management team.